Linguistically-Controlled Paraphrase Generation: Results

+In the Novel Target Challenge, \textsc{LingConv} sometimes achieves a slightly lower BERTScore compared to baselines.
+This can be explained as a trade-off inherent to the task: \textsc{LingConv} is designed to prioritize adherence to the specified (and often difficult or even conflicting) novel attribute targets, as evidenced by its much lower MSE($l^t$).
+Achieving these attribute targets may require the model to make more substantial changes to the source sentence, which can result in greater semantic deviation from the original text.
+In contrast, models that are less effective at precise attribute control (and thus have higher MSE($l^t$)) tend to produce outputs that remain closer to the source, thereby achieving a higher BERTScore, at the cost of failing to achieve the requested attribute modifications.

 Third, the novel target case shows LingConv scores a significant increase in MSE($l^s$) compared to the baseline models, with a difference of 2.95 points.
 The low value of MSE($l^s$) indicates that baseline CPG methods are biased by the linguistic structure of the source sentence, and do not deviate far from it, while LingConv can restructure the input sentence to achieve the desired control attributes.
+Detailed per-dataset results are available in Appendix Table~\ref{tab:dataset_results}, showing that our approach consistently outperforms baselines across all three datasets.